18 Bird Names That Start With M

 The third on my list of bird names that start with M is the Madagascar Fish Eagle.

 It gets its name from its tendency to hunt for fish in rivers and lakes.
-The bird is found on the eastern coast of Africa from Somalia to South Africa.
+The bird is found on the eastern coast of Somalia and South Africa.

 The Malagasy Pygmy Kingfisher is one of two species under the family Alcedinidae in Madagascar.